-Restroom sinks may not be used to clean tools, paintbrushes, etc. Accessibility to slop sinks should be coordinated with the Property Manager (please see Exhibit B).
+Restroom sinks may not be used to clean tools, paintbrushes, etc. Accessibility to slop sinks should be coordinated with the Property Manager.
 All paints, varnishes, thinners, etc. should be disposed of properly.

 Designated restrooms are to be used as indicated.
+It is the contractor's responsibility to protect the restroom patricians, floors and sinks from damage.
 Restrooms on occupied floors may not be used.